ThomasWork4/Wiley_Training/BankingProject/README.md

 - Funds can be deposited to a selected accounts
 - Funds can be withdrawn from selected accounts (Includes exception handling for withdrawing too many funds)
-- Funds can be transfered from one account to another
+- Funds can be transfered from one account to another NOTE all code has been commented with a brief statement regarding it's use case in the program

 Scala Topics Covered
 --------------------------------------------------------------